-Safeguarding children not only covers the child protection policy (1) but also policies and procedures that ensure that promote and safeguard the welfare of children.
-These are Managing child/carer physical contact (policy number 2), Safe working practices (3), Confidentiality (4), Safe recruitment (19) and nappy and toileting procedures
+Safeguarding children not only covers the child protection policy but also policies and procedures that ensure that promote and safeguard the welfare of children.
+These are managing child/carer physical contact, Safe working practices, Confidentiality, Safe recruitment lockdown policy and procedures and nappy and toileting procedures

-Child Protection Policy
+1. Child Protection Policy